mongodb-labs/mongo-c-driver-async/docs/learn/bson/lifetime.rst

 A C++ `bson::document` can be converted to a C `bson_doc` in two ways:

-- `bson::document::get` will return an l-value reference to the wrapped `bson_doc`.
+- `bson::document::get` will return an lvalue reference to the wrapped `bson_doc`.
 This returned object should never be used with a |attr.transfer|
   parameter.
 - `bson::document::release` will relinquish ownership of the held `bson_doc` and